andraaspar/new-typescript-project/README.md

 # New TypeScript project

+The proper way to set up a TypeScript project with Eclipse.
+Or without.

 ## Clone

 1. Create a new repo for your project, and clone it into your Eclipse workspace (maybe using [TortoiseGit](https://github.com/TortoiseGit/TortoiseGit)).